Skip to main content

 Introduction

-Some UI elements like dropdowns, navbars and so on need to display different things depending on different conditions.
+Some UI elements like dropdowns, navbars, and so on need to display different things depending on different conditions.

-In a React component there are two different ways to conditionally render the UI.
+In a React component there are two different ways to conditionally render the UI:

-The second approach consists of directly embedding the conditions in the JSX code within curly brackets {}.
+2. The second approach consists of directly embedding the conditions in the JSX code within curly braces {} syntax.

 In this article, we’re going to explore both cases and master JSX conditional rendering.
-So if that sounds interesting let’s dive in.

 Conditional Rendering with If Statements

-The corresponding emoji gets rendered depending on the value of type.
+The corresponding emoji gets rendered depending on the value of “type.”

-We have two ways to achieve this in React.
+We have two ways to achieve this in React:

 function Emoji({type}: {type: 'angry' | 'smile'}) {